CSE3320-Fall-2023-Archive/git-github-fundamentals/README.md

       <img src="images/main.png" alt="main" width="400"/>
       <img src="images/remote.png" alt="remote" width="400"/>
 * 10pts - Edit the C file to print your name and NetID .
         - Print "Complete." on a new line.
+It MUST have the period.
         - Make sure the code compiles and runs
         - Commit and push the changes.
 [Push it](https://en.wikipedia.org/wiki/Push_It_(Salt-n-Pepa_song)) to your fork.
         - In your commit message describe the changes you made.